Graham Boynton

-Graham Boynton is a British journalist, consultant, travel writer and editor.
+Graham Boynton is a British-Zimbabwean journalist, consultant, travel writer and editor.

 Background

 Boynton was born in the United Kingdom and raised in Bulawayo, Rhodesia where he was educated at Peterhouse Boys' School and Christian Brothers College.
 He later graduated from the University of Natal in neighbouring South Africa.

 Boynton began a career in journalism as a political reporter during the Rhodesian Bush War.
 His reportage in South Africa led to the apartheid government declaring him an 'undesirable alien,' after which they deported him.
 He subsequently established himself in London, writing for international magazines.
 In the mid-1980s, he was appointed editor of Business Traveller magazine.
 In 1988, he moved to New York City where he worked as a writer and editor for Condé Nast Publications for ten years.
 He was an editor at Condé Nast Traveler and a contracted writer for Vanity Fair.
 He also wrote for a number of other publications in America and the UK.